ifroz/jstk/README.md

 ### getProperty

-Able to handle nested objects using the '.' notation in the keys.
+Able to handle nested objects using array or the '.' notation in the keys.

 ```javascript
 var people = [{